-- 1. The main fomd detects the I2 network is not healthy. - 2.
-The main fomd stops propagating files and checkpointing data over to the spare SC. - 1.
-The spare fond detects the I2 network is not healthy.
-From the spare fond perspective, this phenomenon can be caused by two conditions; the main SC is truly dead, and/or the I2 network interface is down.
+- 1. The main fomd detects the I2 network is not healthy. - The main fond stops propagating files and checkpointing data over to the spare SC. - 3.
+The spare fomd detects the I2 network is not healthy.
+From the spare fomd perspective, this phenomenon can be caused by two conditions; the main SC is truly dead, and/or the I2 network interface is down.
 In the former case, the corrective action is to fail over, while in the latter it is not.
-To identify which is the case, the fond starts polling for the presence of heartbeat interrupts from the main SC to determine if the main SC is still up and running.
-If heartbeat interrupts are present, then the fond keeps the spare as spare. - 2.
-The spare fomd clears out the checkpoint data on the local disk.
+To identify which is the case, the fomd starts polling for the presence of heartbeat interrupts from the main SC to determine if the main SC is still up and running.
+If heartbeat interrupts are present, then the fomd keeps the spare as spare. - 4.
+The spare fond clears out the checkpoint data on the local disk.